vinicius-m1/ytdlpToFTP/README.md

-# Script to automatically upload videos downloaded from by yt-dlp to ddrv ftp server.
+# Script to automatically upload videos downloaded by yt-dlp to ddrv ftp server.

 ### **Ambient**